-Built in 1945, LaGrande Dam generates enough electricity to power more than 27,000 homes each year.
+Built in 1945, LaGrande Dam generates enough clean, renewable hydroelectric energy to power more than 27,000 homes each year.
 It is 217 feet high and 710 feet long and includes four 6,000-kilowatt generators, a 41,000-kilowatt generator, and one 687-kilowatt generator.
 Along with Alder Dam, it is one of two Tacoma Power dams on the Nisqually River.

 To enhance Chinook and coho salmon spawning habitat, we maintain a continuous flow of water along the 1.7-mile stretch of river between LaGrande Dam and its powerhouse.